geek-cookbook/geek-cookbook/manuscript/recipes/ipfs-cluster.md

 ![IPFS Screenshot](../images/ipfs.png){ loading=lazy }

-Description.
 IPFS is a peer-to-peer distributed file system that seeks to connect all computing devices with the same system of files.
 In some ways, IPFS is similar to the World Wide Web, but IPFS could be seen as a single BitTorrent swarm, exchanging objects within one Git repository.

 ## Ingredients